-The technological shift away from coal to renewable energy for electricity generation is also a spatial shift: it involves moving electricity generation infrastructure away from traditional coal regions to new dedicated Renewable Energy Zones (REZ).
-Many of these zones are in parts of rural Australia that have not hosted energy utilities at this scale before, and will host billions of dollars worth of new electricity infrastructure.
+The technological shift away from coal to renewable energy for electricity generation is also a spatial shift.
+We are moving electricity generators to new dedicated Renewable Energy Zones (REZ) in parts of rural Australia that have not hosted energy utilities at this scale before.